deXol/QtHIBP/README.md

 # QtHIBP
-Qt application for Have I Been Pwned
+Simple Qt application for Have I Been Pwned. (https://haveibeenpwned.com)

+Enter password and it displays if it was pwned before.